Town of Salem: Town of Salem 2

-Town of Salem 2, the sequel to Town of Salem, was announced on April 23, 2023, for release on Steam only.
+Town of Salem 2, the sequel to Town of Salem, was announced on April 21, 2023, for release on Steam only.
 The sequel removes the Mafia faction in favor of the Coven, with most Mafia roles being merged into the Coven.
 A new player faction, the Apocalypse, opposes both the Town and Coven, with the Plaguebearer and Juggernaut roles from the original game's Coven expansion incorporated into this new faction with two roles completely new to the game.

 The Apocalypse, is referencing The Four Horsemen of the Apocalypse, Pestilence, Famine, War and Death.
-In the game, The Apocalypse's goal is to destroy the town they're in.
+In the game, The Apocalypse's goal is to be the last faction left standing, done so by transforming into upgraded versions of their roles via specific conditions, some of which end the game immediately if they are not lynched by the end of the day.

 The sequel offers more customization options, with players being able to purchase interior and path decorations for their houses in the shop, as well as move their character around freely in the lobby and after death in-game.
 Communication is improved, with the ability to tag players, keywords, and roles in chat, aiding in the discussion during the day.
 Town of Salem 2 released for iOS and Android devices on March 26, 2024.

 On a Steam blog post, BlankMediaGames revealed that Town of Salem 2 matched its predecessor's all-time high concurrent Steam user count, reaching over 3,700 concurrent players.
 The developers also revealed that sales for the game exceeded that of Town of Salem's Coven DLC and its mobile port launch.

-As of January 29, 2025, BlankMediaGames and Digital Banditos has announced (both in their Official 'Town of Salem Games' Discord Server, and in their Steam Blog post) that "Town of Salem 2 will launch on current-generation PlayStation, Xbox, and Nintendo Switch consoles later this year".
+As of January 29, 2025, BlankMediaGames and Digital Bandidos has announced (both in their Official 'Town of Salem Games' Discord Server, and in their Steam Blog post) that "Town of Salem 2 will launch on current-generation PlayStation, Xbox, and Nintendo Switch consoles later this year".